libgdx/libgdx.github.io/wiki/start/import-and-running.md

 <br/>

 # What to do next?
-Now that you're done with the set up, you can get to do some real coding.
+Now that you're done with the set-up, you can get to do some real coding.
 Take a look at our post [A Simple Game](/wiki/start/a-simple-game) for a step-by-step guide.